gammaspire/f2p_starhunter_bot/README.md

 ## Miscellaneous Commands List

 * $add_inspo encouraging_message
-    * will add an encouraging message to the list of options that the bot will randomly select from (when it detects an "unhappy" word in a user's message)
+    * will add an "encouraging" message to the list of options that the bot will randomly select from when it detects an "unhappy" word in a user's message
+    * Example Usage: $add_inspo Have you considered that maybe you should stop feeling that way?

 * $inspire
     * will pull a randomly-generated quote from Dave Tamowski's "Disappointing Affirmations"